CABLE-LSM/CABLE/documentation/docs/developer_guide/coding_standards.md

 ### 1. IO must be restricted to the top level

 In terms of the offline application of the model this means IO should be restricted to the offline/ directory.
-Coupled to the UM/JULES there should be no IO code in the CABLE directory.
+There should be no IO code elsewhere in the CABLE directory.

 ### 2. Comment liberally